genGit963/RV_NODE_JS/2. Asynchronous_Programming/2_callbacks.md

 ## Understanding Callbacks

-#### Basic Structure
+### Basic Structure

-A typical callback function takes two parameters: an error (if any) and the result of the operation.
+A typical callback function takes two parameters: an `error` (if any) and the `result` of the operation.
 This pattern is often referred to as the "error-first callback" style.

-### Example: Using Callbacks in Node.js
+#### Example: Using Callbacks in Node.js

 Let's look at a practical example of using callbacks in Node.js with the built-in `fs` (file system) module to read a file.

-#### Step 1: Setup

-Ensure you have Node.js installed on your machine.
-You can create a new JavaScript file, e.g., `callback-example.js`, and follow along.

-#### Step 2: Example Code

 ```javascript
 const fs = require("fs");